 We have presented the evaluation results of our prediction algorithm above.
 Now we further incorporate the monitor scheduling algorithm (Algorithm 1) to test the overall performance of our data capturing method.
 In this subsection, real-world tests are performed in a simplified scenario, where we do not consider dynamic join and leave of secondary users, and monitors dedicated for scanning are not used.
+We also assume the monitor can hear all the secondary users (i.e. do not consider the geographic coverage issue) in this experiment.

-We use HP nc6000 and Dell E5400 laptops equipped with 802.11bg wireless cards (Atheros or Intel chipset) for our test.
+We use HP nc6000 and Dell E5400 laptops equipped with

+802.11bg wireless cards (Atheros or Intel chipset) for our test.
 Three pairs of laptops (or AP-laptop pair) are working at channel 1, 6, and 11, respectively.
 It simulates a cognitive radio network with three channels and one monitor.